core-wg/uri-path-abbrev/draft-ietf-core-uri-path-abbrev.md

 Reviewer instructions:

-The reviewer is instructed to be frugal with the 128 values that correspond to a single-vbyte value, focusing on applications that are expected to be useful in different constrained ecosystems.
+The reviewer is instructed to be frugal with the 128 values that correspond to a single-byte value, focusing on applications that are expected to be useful in different constrained ecosystems.

 The expanded path is expected to be well-known paths at the time of writing,